ygidtu/pysashimi/README.md

 # pysashimi

+## TODO

+- [ ] 检查subplots分配出错原因
+- [ ] 重构代码

 Pure python scripts to make sashimi plots

-Why am I write this?
+Why am I writing this?

-Cause I trying to integrate sashimi plots within Flask, rather than embed [JBrowse](https://github.com/GMOD/jbrowse) into it.
+Because I'm trying to integrate sashimi plots within Flask, rather than embed [JBrowse](https://github.com/GMOD/jbrowse) into it.

 Thanks to [ggsashimi](https://github.com/guigolab/ggsashimi), I learned how to extract junctions and so on from BAM/SAM files